WHY WE HAVE A CODE OF CONDUCT

 5. Any Members wishing to withdraw from membership shall give written notice thereof to the Chief Executive at least three calendar months before their membership renewal date and, in default thereof, shall be liable for the annual fee for the following year.

-6. In the case of a Group, all companies within the Group that are engaged in the timber trade shall also be Members of the Timber Trade Federation.
+6. In the case of a Group, all companies within the Group that are engaged in the timber trade shall also be Members of Timber Development UK.
 In this respect, any resignation shall also apply to the whole of the Group.
 Governing Board shall have the discretion to treat companies within a group as companies in their own right where appropriate.

 a.
 An applicant for membership shall apply to the Federation on the appropriate electronic form.